imsskiran/imsskiran.github.io/about.markdown

 Data Sapien will have posts on advanced topics and practitioner problems studied and solved by Data Science professionals.
 The other category of posts, called as LORGs, describe exemplary innovations of some of the largest organizations in the world.
 Explore away in a measured way!

 <h3> About the founder </h3>
-[Kiran S. Sripada](https://linkedin.com/in/kiran-sripada-5a35b1a5) works as a Research Scientist at American Express and is a graduate from [Indian Institute of Technology Madras](https://www.iitm.ac.in).
+[Kiran S. Sripada](https://linkedin.com/in/kiran-sripada-5a35b1a5) works as a Data Scientist at Walmart Labs and is a graduate from [Indian Institute of Technology Madras](https://www.iitm.ac.in).
 He is curious to fathom the depths of conception of any theory he learns, with a belief that doing so will enhance his ability to apply in the right situations.
 For many years now, he has been experimenting to simplify technical presentations using analogies and visual imagery.

 If you are curious to learn a hack to enhance your productivity, checkout his book:
 <br>[Running Your First Business](/RYFB.pdf)